-Early Childhood dismissal at 2:30pm

-Lower Division dismissal at 2:45 pm
+Early Childhood dismissal at 2:30 pm Lower Division dismissal at 2:45 pm

--Early Childhood and Lower Division students may be picked up at dismissal time (if Parent is picking student up early, student MUST be signed out in the Office). -Early Childhood Division students will go to After School Care Program if not picked up by 2:45 pm.
-Lower Division students will go to aftercare at 3:00 pm if not picked up at dismissal.
-Parent MUST sign out student from After School Care Program at the car drop-off lane.
+- Early Childhood and Lower Division students may be picked up at dismissal time.
+If Parent is picking student up early, student MUST be signed out in the Office. - Early Childhood Division students will go to our After School Care Program if not picked up by 2:45 pm.
+Lower Division students will go to our After School Care Program if not picked up at 3:00 pm.
+Parents MUST sign out student from After School Care Program at the car drop-off lane.
 Preschool parents must use the lane closest to the building.
-Please stay in your car, be ready with your I.D., and show your BCS Name Tag in the windshield.
-The After Care Sign-out Teacher will call for your child and help your child to the car.
+Please stay in your car, be ready with your I.D., and show your BCS Name Tag on the windshield.
+The After School Care Sign-Out Staff will call for your child and help your child to the car.

--If student is not picked up within 15 minutes of dismissal time, student will go to aftercare.
-FACTS account will be charged accordingly (beginning at 3:01pm).
+• If a student is not picked up within 15 minutes of dismissal time, the student will go to After School Care.
+The FACTS account will be charged accordingly (beginning at 3:01 pm).

-Bayshore Christian School provides space for outside vendors (such as Soccer Shots®, Techie Kids Club, Bricks4Kidz®, Music Lessons, Tutoring Sessions, etc. that may have their own cost associated).
+Bayshore Christian School provides space for outside vendors (Soccer Shots®, Techie Kids Club, Bricks4Kidz®, Music Lessons, Tutoring Sessions, etc.) that may have their own cost associated.
 Please note:

--If a vendor-sponsored activity begins during the "30-minute grace period," After School Care charges will not be billed to FACTS account.

--If a vendor-sponsored activity begins after the "30-minute grace period," After School Care charges will be billed to FACTS account.

--Parent MUST pick up student in the car lane like the afterschool care procedure at scheduled ending time of the activity.

--If parent does not pick up student at scheduled ending time, After School Care charges will be billed to FACTS account.
+- If a vendor-sponsored activity begins during the "30-minute grace period," After School Care charges will not be billed to FACTS account. - If a vendor-sponsored activity begins after the "30-minute grace period," After School Care charges will be billed to FACTS account. - Parent MUST pick up student in the car line like the After School Care procedure at the scheduled ending time of the activity. - If the parent does not pick up student at scheduled ending time, After School Care charges will be billed to FACTS account.

-After School Care Program ends at 6:00pm (sharp) on each scheduled school day, unless otherwise noted or communicated; Special programming will be advertised (additional charges may apply)
+The After School Care Program ends at 6:00 pm sharp on each scheduled school day, unless otherwise noted or communicated.
+Special programming will be advertised, and additional charges may apply.